billosys/kanin/doc/02-tutorial-work-queues.md

     (kanin-conn:close connection)))
 ```

-Our old ``kt-receiving.lfe`` script also requires some changes: it needs to
+Our old ``kt-receiving.lfe`` module also requires some changes: it needs to
 fake a second of work for every dot in the message body.
 It will pop messages
 from the queue and perform the task, so let's call it ``kt-worker.lfe``: